The Fundementals

 The dry term depends only on pressure and temperature, the wet term also depends on the water vapour concentration.
 The temperature, pressure and water vapour pressure vary with time and space.

-Temperature falls by 1oC/100m in the first few km above sea level.
+Temperature usually falls by 1oC/100m in the first few km above sea level.

-Water partial pressure is much more complex, it is strongly governed by the weather and is limited to the saturated vapour pressure.
-Because the water vapour pressure is governed by the amount of moisture the air can hold, once the temperature drops below 0C the water vapour condenses out as clouds.
+Water partial pressure is much more complex, it is strongly governed by the weather and is limited to the saturated vapour pressure - the amount of moisture the air can hold.
+Once the temperature drops below 0C the excess water vapour condenses out as clouds.
 The saturated water vapour pressure is around 40 mbar at 300K (a warm day) and 6mbar at 273K (freezing).
-The zero degree isotherm is typically at a few km in altitude, near the cloud base.
-Practically, we can say the amount of water vapour above 2-3km is negligible.
+The height above the ground where the air temperature decreases to zero C is called the zero degree isotherm.
+It is typically at a few km in altitude, near the cloud base.
+Practically, in the UK climate, the amount of water vapour above 2-3km is negligible.

-The result is that the refractive index falls exponentially with height in a “standard” atmosphere.
-The scale height is ~7.4km and in the first 1000m we can approximate this as a straight line with a slope ~ -40 N/km.
+The result of al this is that the refractive index normally falls exponentially with height in a “standard” atmosphere.
+The scale height of the exponential is ~7.4km and as is shown below, in the first 1000m we can approximate this pretty well with a straight line with a slope ~ -40 N/km.

-Representing an exponential function as a straight line is cheating, but it is a good enough approximation up to 1000m or so.
-Beware of this when planning systems on top of mountains.
+Representing an exponential function as a straight line is cheating, but it is a good enough approximation up to 1-2km or so.
+Beware of this cheat when planning systems on top of mountains.

 Super-refraction